Advice for Ministers

 Some final thoughts...

-Abuse falls in the selfish category.
+All forms of domestic violence falls in the selfish category.
 A man who abuses his wife is only thinking about himself and the control he wants over her.
 The last time I checked, this is considered sin.
 As ministers of Christ, one goal is to help the parishioners learn to live like Christ.
 People must understand all facets of sin and then deal with it.
 Walking in sin knowingly cuts off our blessings from God.
 A husband needs to know that even though he may hold a high position in the church while he's abusing his wife, that abuse negates what he thinks is scoring him points.
 God will not honor his prayers.
-I do believe the Word has plenty to say about this.
+I do believe the Bible has plenty to say about this.

 In closing, abuse is not of God.
 It is sin.
 When you see it in your church, deal with it like all other sin.
 If it means that a couple eventually gets a divorce, then realize that you may have saved a woman's life.
 God still loves both husband and wife, despite the outcome.
 She should not feel guilty if she divorces him.
 She should feel free to do so if her husband is unwilling or unable to make the necessary heart and behavioral changes to demonstrate that he's capable of being the husband and father God intended for him to be.
 If they DO stay married and he continues to abuse her, think of the behavior he is modeling for the children.
 Kids learn from the adults around them.
 Is this the kind of behavior you want to see a man demonstrate toward the mother of his children?
 This is how we "grow" abusers.
 As a minister, you can help prevent this poor modeling by doing the right thing simply by supporting separation and/or divorce when it warrants it.
 An abuser who won't or cannot change will model this behavior for his children and destroy the family.
 The cycle will repeat itself and we will continue to grow more abusers.
 You CAN stop it but only if you're willing to not accept abuse in the family as a minister of the Gospel of Jesus Christ.